jasondchambers/mydevenv/README.md

 - 2015 - 2024 [zsh](https://zsh.sourceforge.io) + [Oh My Zsh](https://ohmyz.sh)
 - 2024 - Pres [zsh](https://zsh.sourceforge.io) + [Starship](https://starship.rs)

-Zsh is now the default on macOs - just make sure it is a recent version.
-It typically will need to be installed on Linux.
+Zsh is now the default on macOS - just make sure it is a recent version.
+It may need to be installed on Linux.

 I use [Minoconda](https://docs.anaconda.com/free/miniconda/index.html) for managing multiple Python projects to avoid dependency conflicts.
 Be sure to install first before Starship otherwise it will stomp all over the terminal colors.

 I recently switched to [Starship](https://starship.rs) using the [Gruvbox Rainbow Preset](https://starship.rs/presets/gruvbox-rainbow).
 Once "Gruvbox Rainbow Preset" has been installed, it will not be using the Catppuccin theme because it comes with it's own color theme.
-You can fix that by dropping in the starship.toml file from my [dot-files repo](https://github.com/jasondchambers/dot-files).
+You can fix that by using in the starship.toml file from my [dot-files repo](https://github.com/jasondchambers/dot-files) (via GNU stow).

-Refer to my [dot-files repo](https://github.com/jasondchambers/dot-files).
-Clone this repo into $HOME.
-Use GNU stow to create the symlinks from ~/.config into the dot-files to simplify management of the dot-files.

 ## Neovim